TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Page/Index.rst

          integer

    Description
-         This decides the the typeId of the page.
-The value defaults to 0 for the first found PAGE object, but it MUST be set and be unique as soon you use more than one such object (watch this if you use frames on your page)!
+         This determines the typeId of the page.
+The value defaults to 0 for the first found PAGE object, but it **must** be set and be unique as soon you use *more* than one such object (watch this if you use frames on your page)!

    Default
          0